 It is sometimes advisable to trim the hair around your Komondor’s face.
 This will allow him to see more easily, and it’ll prevent his facial hair from getting fouled with food.

-Komondorok aren’t very common dogs, so you’ll often have to invest quite a bit of legwork to track one down.
-Just be sure to research any breeder from whom you intend to purchase your new dog, to ensure that they operate in an ethical manner.
+Komondorok aren’t very common dogs, so you’ll often have to invest quite a bit of legwork to track one down a Komondor puppy.
+Just be sure to research any Komondor breeder from whom you intend to purchase your new dog, to ensure that they operate in an ethical manner.

 You can start finding a local breeder by performing an internet search.
 You can also find a number of breeders via the Komondor Club of America.
 It may also be helpful to contact Komondor Rescue if you’d rather adopt than buy.
 Just note that most rescue dogs will be adults, which will present more challenges than puppies.